RBC HORIZON EMERGING ARTISTS PROGRAM

 KAELEY JADE WIEBE

 Kaeley Jade Wiebe (she/her) is a Métis multidisciplinary artist based out of Amiskwaciwâskahikan/Edmonton.
 As a folk-pop artist under the name “Kaeley Jade”, she has performed on stages across Canada and has opened for artists such as JUNO-winners Digging Roots and GRAMMY-winner Bill Birdsong Miller.
 A Summer Solstice Indigenous Music Award Nominee, Kaeley’s debut full-length album, Turpentine, was released September 2022.
 Alongside her career as a singer/songwriter, Kaeley doubles as an actor for theatre, film, and voiceover, and she recently made her professional directing debut with Alberta Musical Theatre Company.
-Select Theatre Credits Include: The Wolves (The Maggie Tree/Citadel Theatre), A Christmas Carol (Carter-Ryan Productions), Chrysothemis; Revolt.
+Select theatre credits include: The Wolves (The Maggie Tree/Citadel Theatre); A Christmas Carol (Carter-Ryan Productions); Chrysothemis, Revolt.
 She Said.
 Revolt Again.
-(Studio Theatre), All Because I’m a Woman (Citadel Theatre House Series), Romeo & Juliet (Shakespeare by the Bow), and the world premiere of the critically-acclaimed musical Two-Headed/Half-Hearted (Northern Light Theatre), for which she also composed the music.
-Select Film Credits Include: Notes on Being Unpopular (1844 Studios), Smile: It’s Only the End of the World (Guerrilla Motion Pictures), and No Apology (Link to the Past Productions).
+(Studio Theatre); All Because I’m a Woman (Citadel Theatre House Series); Romeo & Juliet (Shakespeare by the Bow); and the world premiere of the critically-acclaimed musical Two-Headed/Half-Hearted (Northern Light Theatre) for which she also composed the music.
+Select film credits include: Notes on Being Unpopular (1844 Studios); Smile: It’s Only the End of the World (Guerrilla Motion Pictures); and No Apology (Link to the Past Productions).
 She is most interested in exploring narratives centred around women and gender-diverse folks, and she is continually inspired by the beauty of human connection.

 “As I continue to grow my practice as a multidisciplinary artist, I’m excited to meld my careers in the music and theatre industries to dive deeper into sound design and musical composition.
 Thank you to the Citadel and RBC for this incredible opportunity!”